siposm/oktatas-hft/_other-materials/project-work-requirements.md

 ### Rules of the communication with the instructor regarding the project works:

-- firstly, the lab instructor should be asked personally at the end of the lab occasions
+- firstly, the lab instructor should be asked personally at the end of the lab occasions (if there is personal lab)
-- secondly, the lab instructor should be asked via email with a detailed problem description and precisely defining what is the question and listing what methods you have already tried to solve the problem
+- secondly, the lab instructor should be asked via email or Teams message with a **detailed problem description** and precisely defining what is the question and listing what methods **you have already tried** to solve the problem
   - if any of these is missing it would be more problematic to help, so please respect the rules and try to be as much detailed as possible but in the meanwhile be straightforward